lcsmuller/json-build/README.md

 Its worth mentioning that all `JSONB_ERROR_` prefixed codes are negative.

-If you get `JSONB_ERROR_NOMEM` you can re-allocate a larger buffer and call the builder function once more.
+If you get `JSONB_ERROR_NOMEM` you can either:
+1. re-allocate a larger buffer and call the builder function once more
+2. call `jsonb_reset()` to reset the buffer's position tracker and call the builder function once more (useful for streaming with a fixed sized buffer!)

 ## Other info